ayush-kumar-1/thesis/README.md

 Many studies, including this paper, either utilize scanner data from data syndicators like Nielson or food acquisition data.
-Unfortunately, a household's food purchases may not reflect the true nutritional content of their diet.
+Unfortunately, a household’s food purchases may not reflect the true nutritional content of their diet.
 Scanner and acquisition data ignore the problem of food waste.
 Food waste patterns may differ with income and food group.
 Perishable items like fresh fruits and vegetables are more likely to be